 This term refers to the breaking down of a task into smaller and more manageable parts and teaching each part separately.
 Your child is given a cue to which he responds and a reward for every correct response.
 The cue, known as discriminative stimulus, refers to a specific environmental condition or event that demonstrates a certain behavior.

 Such situations happen in everyday life for developing kids.
-However, may lack a few skills, which make it hard for them to interact with their peers.
+However, children with autism may lack a few skills, which make it hard for them to interact with their peers.
 This training addresses these underlying deficits to increase your child’s ability to respond appropriately in social situations.

 The trademark of discrete trial lies in the breaking down of almost any skill into small, discrete parts so that the weaker areas can be identified and strengthened.